jimktrains/subtlelanternradio/README.md

 ### USB

-The following should be provided via USB when connected:
+The following must be provided via USB when connected:

 * A serial console with baud=115200 databits=8 parity=no stop=1
 * USB mass storage class devices exposing all storage partitions